 A PCP is a physician who meets state requirements and is trained to give you basic medical care.
 You can get most of your routine or basic care from your PCP.
 Besides providing much of your care, your PCP can help arrange or coordinate the rest of the covered services you get as a member of our plan.
-Your PCP must get approval in advance from the plan before you can see a network provider listed as a pain management specialist in your Provider Directory.
-Your PCP will decide if he/she can treat your condition and will determine if you need to see a specialist.
-If your PCP agrees, he/she will refer you to a specialist in your Provider System (for more information about Provider Systems, see "How do you choose your PCP" later in this section).
-All other specialty care does not require a referral from your PCP before you see a network specialist in your Provider System.
-Your PCP will also request prior authorization (approval in advance) from our plan for certain services listed in the Medical Benefits Chart in Chapter 4 of this booklet.
+You do not need a referral from your PCP before you see a network specialist in your Provider System.
+Your PCP will request a prior authorization (approval in advance) from our plan for certain services listed in the Medical Benefits Chart in Chapter 4 of this booklet.